imjoy-team/ImJoy/docs/i2k_tutorial.md

 api.export(ImJoyPlugin())
 ```

-?> In the example above, we set a special key `_rintf` to `True`, this is necessary because we are sending callback functions to the viewer and we want the function to be send as `interface` that can be called again and again, rather than a one-time function.
+?> In the example above, we set a special key `_rintf` to `True`.
+This is necessary because we are sending callback functions to the viewer and we want the function to be sent as an `interface` that can be called again and again, rather than a one-time function.

 ?> As an exercise, you can use a popular python library [scikit-image](https://scikit-image.org/) to process the image.

 ### Connect your image viewer to the Python plugin